 Greenland is slightly further afield, but you are rewarded with more milder weather to catch the aurora borrelias.
 Able to be seen from late summer and early autumn, you don’t need to pack your parker for this trip.
 Despite being the country’s capital, Nuuk York (home to the Nuuk Nordisk Kulturfestival) has a small population and small street lamps which means the northern lights are not overshone by light pollution.
 Though not quite as unique as the other hotel options, there is a luxury hotel located in the city’s cultural center and is the perfect base for a city break by day and light hunting by night.

 Start planning your trip in advance and gear up for this lifetime experience.
-For direct flights from Hong Kong look up The Flight Centre.
+For more information on the northern lights, check out www.bookmundi.com and for direct flights from Hong Kong, look up The Flight Centre.